Options for Determining Vertical Dimension With Edentulous Patients, Part 2

 Phonetics

-The phonetic approach to OVD determination is an extension of the concept discussed previously for determining the position of physiologic rest using the /M/ sound and then subtracting 2 to 4 mm to find the OVD.
-With this approach, the /O/ and /E/ sounds are used in a similar fashion.
-In a 2015 paper, Marko and colleagues describe asking their patients to pronounce the letter /O/ and subtracting 5.5 mm and the letter /E/ and subtracting 7.5 mm in order to establish the desired OVD.
+The phonetic approach to OVD determination is an extension of the concept discussed previously for determining the position of physiologic rest using the /M/ sound and then subtracting 2.0 to 4.0 mm to find the OVD.
+This approach uses the /O/ and /E/ sounds similarly.
+In a 2015 paper, Marko and colleagues describe asking their patients to pronounce the letter /O/ and subtracting 5.5 mm, and the letter /E/ and subtracting 7.5 mm to establish the desired OVD.

 This approach has two challenges.
 The first is variability in the way individuals pronounce vowels across different languages and, as a result, this technique may require further evaluation to assess universal validity.
 The second challenge is how the clinician would measure the distances while the patient is pronouncing the vowels.
 Despite these challenges, this is an efficient approach to validate or test an initial OVD established with another technique.